 What if God were to announce tomorrow that he would remove from your life everything for which you failed to thank him today?

-I’m making an assumption as I write.
-I’m assuming that as we singles train for our future marriage, we’re training with our eyes on God.
-We’re seeking what he wants for us, revealed through Scripture, believing that it’s best, and choosing even in our dating relationships to practice as many marriage principles as properly apply.
+I’m making an assumption: that we singles are training for our future marriage with our eyes on God.
+We’re seeking what he wants for us, revealed through Scripture, believing it’s best, choosing even in our relationships to practice as many marriage principles as we can.

-So what if Scripture led us to train – mind-blowing as it seems – as if marriage isn’t about us?
+So what if Scripture led us to train as if marriage isn’t about us?